executors/executors/wording_front_matter.md

 ### Revision 6

-Revision 6 of this proposal corrects bugs and omissions discovered by the authors after Revision 5's publication, and introduces enhancements which enforce mutual exclusion of behavioral properties.
+Revision 6 of this proposal corrects bugs and omissions discovered by the authors after Revision 5's publication, and introduces an enhancement improving the safety of the design.

-TODO: Elaborated changelog
+* Enforce mutual exclusion of behavior properties via the type system instead of via convention
+* Introduce missing `execution::require` adaptations
+* Allow executors to opt-out of invoking factory functions when appropriate
+* Various bug fixes and corrections

 ### Revision 5